Sith: Fictional backstory (Legends)

-Fictional history
+History

 The Star Wars saga began with the film Star Wars Episode IV: A New Hope, which was released in 1977.
-Since then, films, books, computer games and comics have been released, all set in the fictional universe of Star Wars, which has expanded the history of the Sith within their stories.
+Since then, additional films, as well as books, computer games, and comics set in the Star Wars fictional universe have been appended to the original trilogy. and have collectively expanded on the history of the Sith.

 The schemes of the Sith are key to the overarching plot of the Star Wars films and much other fictional material in the franchise.
 Their background has varied among depictions, but the Sith have always been insidious archenemies of the Jedi leveraging dark arts in pursuit of power and revenge.
 The Sith were first mentioned in A New Hope in a scene ultimately cut from the film.
 They were expanded upon heavily in the following years in books, comics, games and other multimedia.
 The Sith were formally introduced on-screen with the release of Star Wars: Episode I – The Phantom Menace in 1999 as a shadowy martial order manipulating the movie's political factions into a galaxy-spanning civil war.

 Star Wars: The Clone Wars first aired on Cartoon Network in 2008.
 This series took place between Episode II: Attack of the Clones and Episode III: Revenge of the Sith.
-During this time, Anakin Skywalker is a full-fledged Jedi Knight and the series shows how he progresses into his fall to the Dark Side of the Force.
+During this time, Anakin Skywalker is a full-fledged Jedi Knight, and the series shows how he progresses into his fall to the dark side of the Force.
 Count Dooku is the active Sith Lord and leader of the Separatist Alliance.
 The series also explores Dooku's attempts at training secret apprentices like Asajj Ventress and Savage Opress in order to eventually defeat Darth Sidious and become the ruling Sith Lord.